newca12/awesome-rust-formalized-reasoning/README.md

 ## About ##
-A curated list of (sometimes) awesome Rust resources regarding automated or semi-automated formalization efforts in any area, including classical mathematics, constructive mathematics formal algorithms, and program verification.
+An exhaustive list of all Rust resources regarding automated or semi-automated formalization efforts in any area, constructive mathematics, formal algorithms, and program verification.

 awesome-rust-formalized-reasoning is an EDLA project.